It’s quite often when we face problems of Random Service Crash in Windows VPS. You may come across the situations wherein;

 Determine the Root Cause of Service Crash Through Event Viewer

-- Locate the Error logs recently registered for the service in question.
+3. Locate the Error logs recently registered for the service in question.

-- Click on Log entry.
+4. Click on the Log entry.